 What is Anticipatory Grief

-Grieving is not just something that happens after someone passes away.
+Grieving is not just something that happens after someone dies.
 Preparing for a loved one’s end of life or a major loss is what defines anticipatory grief.
 While it shares some commonalities with conventional grief, some symptoms are unique to anticipatory grief.
 Anticipatory grief can often be mixed in with hope that your loved one will live longer or survive their illness, while conventional grief signals that a loss has already occurred.
 The National Cancer Institute defines the most common symptoms of anticipatory grief as:

 - Heightened concern for the ill person

 - Rehearsal of the loved one’s end of life

 - Attempts to adjust to the consequences of the loved one’s end of life

 - Anxiety and worry

 - Mourning changes in the loved one’s personality or physical appearance